Billboard Music Awards 2018 Red Carpet Fashion: See Every Look as the Stars Arrive

 Music's brightest stars across all genres have gathered tonight in Las Vegas, and we can expect celebs like BTS, Shawn Mendes and Luis Fonsi to really get the party started inside the MGM Garden Arena in Las Vegas.
 Hosted by Kelly Clarkson, who promises to have 20 costume changes throughout the night, the live awards show honors recording artists who dominated the chart across the past year.

-Dua Lipa, Derek Hough, Chantel Jefferies are just some of the stars who hit the red carpet ahead of the big show.
+Dua Lipa, Derek Hough, Jennifer Lopez, Halsey and Taylor Swift, who made a surprise appearance, are just some of the stars who hit the red carpet ahead of the big show.

 Scroll down to see all the red carpet arrivals at the 2018 Billboard Music Awards...